NEW CLIENTS RECEIVE A $25 CREDIT ON THEIR FIRST SERVICE!

 New To Using A Computer Or Looking For An Easier Or Faster Way To Do Something?

 Check out my Getting Started Using Windows series with most of the operating suggestions and tips.
+This is a great starting point for new computer users.
+The original tutorials were made for earlier versions of Windows, however, the basics have remained since the first versions of Windows.
 You can click here for a helpful guide to using Windows.
 (I'm always in the process of adding more information) Also use the search link on the upper left to search for a certain subject or area of information you are looking for.

 On this page I am going to provide monthly discussions on topics of interest and also have an archive of past discussions available.
 If there is a topic you would like to know more about or have questions on, please e-mail me and I will try to cover those items in the discussions.
 If you're searching for Windows 8 tips, click the drop down arrow next to archived discussions and select Software.